 - 1/2 tsp salt ($0.02)

-- Place the chopped apples, onions, and sweet potatoes in a large 9x13 inch casserole dish.
-Add the olive oil, basil, sage, rosemary, salt, and some freshly cracked pepper.
+- Place the chopped apples, onions, sweet potatoes, and Italian sausage links on a large 9×13-inch baking sheet.
+Drizzle the olive oil over top, then add the basil, sage, rosemary, salt, and freshly cracked pepper.
 Toss until everything is well coated in oil and herbs.